Unique Things and Places to Visit in Chicago

 Moving Operations in Chicago

 The city of Chicago, unlike many other cities, prohibits the parking of moving containers on the city streets.
 You may need to have a rethink if you plan to relocate using a freight trailer or moving container.
-You can only hire a moving company or get a rental truck to move your belongings from the freight terminal into the city.
+You can only hire a local moving company or get a rental truck to move your belongings from the freight terminal into the city.
 A parking permit will also be required before you can park a moving truck.
 Usually, all the necessary permits will be filed by your moving company, but if you are a DIY-er.
 You should prepare for all these.

 Finally, a proof of insurance may be required by the management of the fancy apartment building you are moving into from your mover in advance.
 Make sure the moving company provides their insurance information on a moving day.